Understanding API Sales

 • POS – Operator creating the customer account during the purchase flow.

-• Mail – Created during operator purchase on PBJ instance (customer would be prompted to create a password upon the first login).
+• Mail – Created during operator purchase on JLP instance (customer would be prompted to create a password upon the first login).

 Two offline accounts can share the name, phone number and street address; but no account can share the same email address.